Neighborhood Alert Center History

 The proposals were evaluated by a selection committee comprised of representatives from Little Rock Fighting Back, Neighborhoods and Planning, the Little Rock Police Department; and, one (1) representative each from the two (2) coalitions of neighborhoods, provided that their representatives were from neighborhoods outside the designated boundaries of the six (6) targeted neighborhoods.
 The selection committee ranked the proposals and submitted recommendations to the Little Rock City Board of Directors.
 In August 1994, the Board of Directors chose the proposals for the South of Roosevelt (South End) area, the Western Hills (Westwood) area and the American Manor (Upper Baseline) area.
 By February 1995, the Upper Baseline Alert Center and the Westwood Alert Center were opened.
 Complications in site acquisition in the south of Roosevelt area delayed the opening of the South End Alert Center.

 In 1995, the City of Little Rock received a U.S. Department of Housing and Urban Development Special Purpose Grant for the expansion of the Neighborhood Alert Centers.
-In March 1995, the Little Rock City Board of Directors authorized the establishment of Alert Centers in the three neighborhoods that were not selected through the Community Partnership Proposals, but were still considered priority areas.
+In March 1995, the Little Rock City Board of Directors authorized the establishment of Alert Centers in the three (3) neighborhoods that were not selected through the Community Partnership Proposals; however, they were still considered priority areas.
 Those areas, West Chicot (West Baseline), Oak Forest and East of Broadway, now have operational Neighborhood Alert Centers.
 With the opening of these Neighborhood Alert Centers, the City of Little Rock has fifteen (15) operational Neighborhood Alert Centers, nearly twice the number originally proposed.

 In 1991, the City of Little Rock opened its first Neighborhood Alert Center.
 Today, these centers serve as a hub of City Government within the neighborhood and link residents with basic City Services, Law Enforcement, Code Enforcement as well as other social services needs.